cse110-sp21-group12/cse110-sp21-group12/admin/cipipeline/phase1.md

 ## piplines phase 1 status

-The pipeline at the moment consists of 2 serperate actions:
+The pipeline at the moment consists of 2 separate actions:

 ### `docs.yml`
 - triggers on push to the branch `development`